-The Canon EOS 70D and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in July 2013 and February 2014.
+The Canon EOS 70D and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in July 2013 and February 2014.
 The 70D is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

 An illustration of the physical size and weight of the Canon 70D and the Sony A6000 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 70D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (44 percent) than the Canon 70D.
 Moreover, the A6000 is substantially lighter (54 percent) than the 70D.
 It is worth mentioning in this context that the 70D is splash and dust resistant, while the A6000 does not feature any corresponding weather-sealing.